prism-break/prism-break/CONTRIBUTING.md

 Only the fields `name`, `description`, `logo`, `url`, `categories`, and `development_stage` are required.
 The other fields can be left empty with a value of `""` (`[]` for `protocols`).

 ### Add the Project Thumbnail
-**Project thumbnails should be in the PNG format.** Try to get a 1024px x 1024px (or better) version of the logo for `./source/assets/images/logos/original` and rescale it to 60x60 and 120x120 for `./source/assets/images/logos/medium` and `./source/assets/images/logos/medium@2x`
+**Project thumbnails should be in the SVG or PNG format.** Get a SVG version or a 1024px x 1024px (or better) PNG version of the logo for `./source/assets/logos`.

 ### Testing Your Edits/Additions
 When you're done with your edits, you should build the site to see if it compiles properly.
 To do so, run: